Lindseys707/healthwildcatters-website/index.md

       program from launch to success.
     link_text: Learn more
   - heading: Investors
-    text: 'The Health Wildcatters program will make your startup credible, visible and accessible to investors spanning the globe. '
+    text: The Health Wildcatters program will make your startup credible, visible and accessible to investors spanning the globe to propel growth and close fundraising rounds.
     link_text: Get some
 - template: video
   block_name: video